-While nothing matches the gravity of the loss of a life, patterns of persistent unexplained racial economic disparities are also symptoms of systemic or structural racism.
+9. Racial and ethnic disparities in the United States: An interactive chartbook disparities are also symptoms of systemic or structural racism.
 And in some ways, the racial economic injustice that can be revealed and documented in anti-racist research is analogous to footage of racial violence captured by body cameras and on smartphones.
 In both instances, however, interpretation of that evidence dictates the response.
 What appears to be overwhelming evidence of racial injustice to some may lead others to question the character or actions of the person being subjected to violence or economic deprivation.

 The goal of anti-racist research is not simply to recite the problem of racial inequity, but also to question its causes, expose its consequences, and propose ways to resolve it.
-Economists and other social scientists use data and statistical methods to model the processes of human decision-making and evaluate In some ways, the racial economic injustice that can be revealed and documented in antiracist research is analogous to footage of racial violence captured by body cameras and on smartphones.

-the effects of policy decisions.
+Economists and other social scientists use data and statistical methods to model the processes of human decision-making and evaluate the effects of policy decisions.
 Those same tools also help to expose how race is used to systematically assign access, opportunity, power, and economic resources exclusive of individual skill, ability, effort, or merit.